Where to stay

 Decide whether Gatlinburg is your base or your retreat

-Downtown hotels make the logistics cleaner.
-Cabins make the evenings better.
+Downtown hotels make the logistics easier.
+Cabins make the evenings slower.
 The mistake is booking a cabin trip while planning a walkable-town itinerary, or booking downtown while dreaming about quiet mountain mornings.

 Downtown hotel